sourav215/reactPractice/ReactInterviewQuestions.md

 ```
 React is a JavaScript library for building user interfaces.
-It was developed by Facebook.
+It was developed by Jordan Walke, Facebook.

 It is an open-source, component-based, front-end library responsible only for the application view layer.
 The main objective of ReactJS is to develop User Interfaces (UI) that improves the speed of the apps.